Jimasaur/simple-suno-bot/clean_export/README.md

-# Simple Suno & Chat Bot
+# Synesthesia

-A lightweight, feature-rich Discord bot that plays Suno music, chats using GPT-5-mini, and speaks with OpenAI's high-quality TTS voices.
+A lightweight, feature-rich Discord bot that combines Suno music, chats using GPT-5-mini, and speaks with OpenAI's high-quality TTS voices.

 ## Features